FAQ list for LCD driver libraries

 Purchase questions

-How do I order a LCD-driver library?
+How do I order an LCD-driver library?

 The procedure is as follows.
 From the product pages add the product variant to the shopping list, and follow the link to the order form.
 Here you select your country and the delivery method.

-Can I get a proforma invoice before I do prepayment via bank transfer?
+Can I get a pro forma invoice before I do prepayment via bank transfer?

 Did you find an answer to your question here ?